Assisted Living vs. Nursing Home

 Did You Know?
 Roughly 1.2 million Americans reside in nursing homes.3

-People often use the term “nursing home” interchangeably with “skilled-nursing facility” (SNF), but they’re two different things.
-SNFs provide medical services for more acute needs, such as terminal illness, or 24-hour care for Alzheimer’s.
-Medicare- and Medicaid-certified nursing homes require a licensed nurse to be on the premises at least part of every day, but most nursing homes do not have doctors on staff for specialized care.
+People often use the term “nursing home” interchangeably with “skilled nursing facility” (SNF), but they’re two different things.
+SNFs provide medical services for more acute needs, such as terminal illness or 24-hour care for Alzheimer’s.
+Medicare- and Medicaid-certified nursing homes require a licensed nurse to be on the premises at least part of the day, but most nursing homes do not have doctors available for specialized care.

 Typical nursing home services include: